The Big Doe Rehab

-The Big Doe Rehab is the seventh studio album by American rapper and Wu-Tang Clan member Ghostface Killah, released on December 4, 2007 on Def Jam Recordings.
+The Big Doe Rehab is the seventh studio album by American rapper and Wu-Tang Clan member Ghostface Killah, released on December 4, 2007 on Starks Enterprises and Def Jam Recordings.
 The album features guest appearances from fellow Wu-Tang members Raekwon, Method Man, U-God, and Masta Killa as well as from Kid Capri, Cappadonna and members of Ghostface's Theodore Unit crew.
 The album features production from LV & Sean C. among others.

 Background

 The album was released on December 4, 2007.
 This initially conflicted with the release date of Wu-Tang Clan's fifth group album 8 Diagrams, a fact Ghostface was reported to be unhappy with, according to an interview with MTV.com.
 In response to this, RZA subsequently announced the delay of 8 Diagrams by a further week so as not to clash with the release of The Big Doe Rehab.

 While speaking to MTV News in December 2007, Ghostface Killah explained the album title, saying: "I dreamt I was in rehab, but for [having] mad money.
 Me and a bunch of old white dudes.
 Dreams — you can't really remember the dreams — but I was someplace, I don't even know if it was rehab, but it was mad money in there.
 When I woke up, the first thing that came to my mind was The Big Doe Rehab.
 I take a list of titles and write them in my rhyme book, which I might use in the future."